 Ease of Use & Administration

-How can we manage product catalogues in your platform?
+- How can we manage product catalogs in your platform?

 SEO & Ecommerce Analytics

-What out-of-the-box reports and dashboards are available in your platform?
+- What out-of-the-box reports and dashboards are available on your platform?

 Payment Gateways & Checkout Process

 - How many payment gateways does your platform support?

 - Can you migrate our existing payment gateway to a new platform?

 - Can customers check out as a guest?